jkrumow/TBStateMachine/README.md

 [stateA addHandlerForEvent:@"EventA" target:stateB kind:TBSMTransitionExternal action:action guard:guard];
 ```

-If you register multiple transitions for the same event the guard blocks decide which one will be fired.
+If you register multiple handlers for the same event the guard blocks decide which transition will be fired.

 #### Different Kinds of Transitions